2022 Brazilian National Recap

 Expectations have been high for Mica Galvao since he was a juvenile competing in local tournaments in Brazil.
 Despite a successful black belt debut in Curitiba, Mica needed more points to qualify for the 2022 World Championships.
 He competed in the middleweight division and dominated all his matches.
 His first match was against Alexandre Cavalieri of Nova Uniao.
 He racked up fourteen points before locking a reverse triangle.
 Cavalieri went out of bounds while the triangle was locked and was disqualified.
 Mica’s second match was against 2021 Brazilian National silver medalist Wallisson Oliveira.
 He finished Wallisson with a choke from the back after going up 8-2.
 The semi-final was a finish via reverse triangle against Pedro Maia.
 In the middleweight final, Mica faced Servio Tulio, a Gracie Barra black belt under Felipe Pena.
 Mica swept from closed guard straight into the mount and caught Servio in an armbar as he tried to escape.
 The gold medal was Mica’s first major title as a black belt and gave him the points necessary to compete at the World Championships in June.

-Mayssa and Nathalie Win Another Gold in Grand Slam Race
+Mayssa and Nathalie Win Another Gold in 2022

 Mayssa Bastos of Unity Jiu-Jitsu and Nathalie Ribeiro of CheckMat have had incredible 2022 seasons thus far, winning gold at Europeans and Pans to start the year.
-Both athletes were vocal about wanting the 2022 grand slam and made the trip to Sao Paulo in search of their third gold medals at major championships this year.
+Both athletes were vocal about wanting to win all the 2022 major tournaments and made the trip to Sao Paulo in search of their third gold medals of the year.
 Mayssa, who prior to this year had never won Brazilian Nationals as a black belt, won her first match 11-0.
 In the final she faced Mariana Rolszt of Gracie Humaita and submitted her with a choke from the back.
 In her very first Brazilian Nationals, Nathalie Ribeiro won the lightweight division after two fights.
 She won her first match by armbar and defeated Vitoria Viera of GF Team in the final after scoring a pair of sweeps to go up 4-0.
-Both Nathalie and Mayssa will be in Long Beach at the Walter Pyramid in June looking for the final gold medal needed for the 2022 grand slam.
+Both Nathalie and Mayssa will compete next at the Walter Pyramid in Long Beach for the World Championships.

 Fight Sports Brazil Takes Home Four Gold Medals